-Fast food is cheap, convenient, filling, and to many of us it tastes good.
-For busy working women and moms who are constantly on-the-go, if you are eating out, a fast food restaurant is often the fastest, most inexpensive option.
+Fast food is cheap, convenient, filling, and to many of us, it tastes good.
+For busy working women and moms who are constantly on the go, if you are eating out, a fast food restaurant is often the fastest, most inexpensive option.
 Unfortunately, the vast majority of the time it is not a healthy choice.
-In fact, eating just one fast food meal can pack enough calories, sodium and fat for an entire day or more!
-Done on a regular basis, a steady diet consisting of fast food can also lead to a host of different health problems, weight gain being one them.
+In fact, eating just one fast food meal can pack enough calories, sodium, and fat for an entire day or more!
+Done on a regular basis, a steady diet consisting of fast food can also lead to a host of different health problems, weight gain being one of them.

 Check out these 7 Fast Food Meals Under 350 Calories from the author of the smash-hit book series Eat This, Not That!